oils-for-unix/oils/doc/hay.md

 [Ruby][]'s use of [first-class blocks](http://radar.oreilly.com/2014/04/make-magic-with-ruby-dsls.html)
-inspired Oil.
+inspired YSH.
 They're used in systems like Vagrant (VM dev environments) and Rake (a build system).

 In [Lisp][], code and data are expressed with the same syntax, and can be